sayedhfatimi/the-contemplative-path-posts/2025-05-07-the-canyon-between-ideals-and-reality-manmade-morality-ethics-and-the-machinery-of-order/post.md

 Laws are written to protect the stability of society, not necessarily the dignity of the individual.
 The legal system does not exist to embody justice—it exists to regulate behavior, preserve hierarchy, and prevent disruption.
 The individual is protected only insofar as their protection supports the broader order.

 Policing, likewise, is not a pursuit of ethical truth—it is a practice of enforcement.
 Police do not exist to weigh moral nuance; they exist to maintain control.
-And “control” means the preservation of the system as it stands, regardless of the moral questions that system might provoke.
+And "control" means the preservation of the system as it stands, regardless of the moral questions that system might provoke.

 ## Power Demands Exceptions, Ethics Demands Consistency